eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 To locate a particular type of cycle, you can search for the `type` attribute of the `<cycle-start>` and `<cycle-end>` elements.

-When memory in the Java&trade; object heap reaches a memory threshold called an allocation taxation threshold, a GC cycle or GC increment is triggered.
+When memory in the Java&trade; object heap reaches a memory threshold called an allocation taxation threshold, a `balanced` partial GC cycle, `balanced` global mark cycle, or `balanced` global mark cycle increment, is triggered.
+If available memory in the heap is low, the GC triggers a `balanaced` global mark cycle, or global mark cycle increment if the global mark cycle is in progress.
+Else, the GC triggers a partial cycle.

 Partial GC cycles, global mark cycles, and global cycles set the allocation taxation threshold at the end of their cycle or increment to schedule the next cycle or increment.
 For `balanced` cycles, the *taxation* on the mutator threads refers to pausing the mutator threads while GC work is run.

-If a partial GC cycle is not run between global mark phase increments of a global *mark* cycle, the allocation taxation threshold is set to trigger the next cycle when the *eden* space is full.
-Specifically, at the end of the partial gc cycle, the allocation threshold is set to be equal to the size of the *eden* space.
+When a partial cycle ends, if the cycle is not run between global mark phase increments of a global *mark* cycle, and a global mark cycle is not scheduled as the next cycle, the allocation taxation threshold is set to trigger the next partial cycle when the *eden* space is full.
+Specifically, the allocation threshold is set to be equal to the size of the *eden* space.

-If a partial GC cycle is run within a global *mark* cycle, the allocation taxation threshold is set to be smaller than the size of the *eden* space to allow for global mark phase increments to run in between partial GC cycles.
-Specifically, during the global mark cycle, the allocation taxation threshold is set to be half the size of the eden space.
+If a partial cycle runs within a global mark cycle, or if a global mark cycle is scheduled as the next cycle, the allocation taxation threshold, set at the end of the partial cycle, is set to be smaller than the size of the eden space.
+Specifically, the allocation taxation threshold is set to be half the size of the eden space so that the next global mark cycle or global mark cycle increment triggered by the allocation threshold, has enough memory available in the eden space to run.

 Note: For more information about GC increments, see [GC increments and interleaving](vglog.md#gc-increments-and-interleaving).